-It’s amazing how much information you can pick up about someone from their house.
+It’s amazing how much you can learn about someone from their house.
 You don’t have to be a psychic to know that people organise their homes the way they run their lives.
 In my experience, your home is simply your ‘inner self’, outed!
 Although I understand that financial and space constraints can limit what we do with our places, I also believe that you CHOOSE where you are going to live based on your priorities.
 That’s why your house gives away your personality whether it’s a tiny apartment or gigantic mansion.

 Here are some tips on what your house says about you:

 The Front Entrance – How open are you to new experiences?